ZhengtongYan/Hands-on-Session-2-of-DW-BI-Course-2023-Spring/README.md

 # **Hands-on Session 2: OLAP Analysis With PostgreSQL**
 **This repository contains the instructions of the second hands-on session in our DW&BI course.**

-**You need to complete the [first hands-on session](https://github.com/ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2023-Spring) before you start the second one as you need to use the start schema created in the fisrt hands-on session.**
+**You need to complete the [first hands-on session](https://github.com/ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2023-Spring) before you start the second one as you need to use the start schema created in the first hands-on session.**

 ## **Recorded Video Links**